nanocurrency/nano-docs/docs/glossary.md

 #### protocol version
 The version used to identify the set of protocol rules nodes are required to follow in order to properly communicate with peers.
 Nodes running older protocol versions are periodically de-peered on the network to keep communication efficient - see [Active Releases](/releases/node-releases/#active-releases) and [Inactive Releases](/releases/node-releases/#inactive-releases) for the latest versions allowed to peer with one another.

+#### qualified root
+The concatenation of the root and previous attributes of a block.
+For the first block on an account, this would be is the account public key following by 32 zero bytes.
+For the second or higher block on an account, this would be the previous field repeated twice (root + previous, where root == previous).

 #### quorum
 When the delta between the two successive blocks of a root is > 67% of the online voting weight.